10. Notice Provisions

 And, the number one reason you should always hire an attorney for any personal injury claim:

 When you sign an insurance release, it is truly a full and final end to your case.
 Standard insurance company releases include language prohibiting any future recovery even for future effects of the injury unknown and unforeseen on the date of the release.
 An attorney’s job is to foresee the unforeseeable and to include potential future effects in the settlement.
-This is only one of many “elements of recovery” that I have listed in another blog post.
+Settling short and settling quickly means you’ve cheated yourself out of full fair claim value.